 - Tension and pain in the shoulders are caused by the protruding neck and rolled forward shoulders.
 This places weight on the upper trapezius muscle between the neck and shoulders, which must then contract and stiffen to keep the head up and the body upright.

 - It can cause the rider to hang on the horse’s mouth as pushing the hands forward makes the horse feel awkward as the arms are so straight.

-The tendency for poor contact, straight arms, and locked elbows makes it difficult to softly follow the horse’s motion.
+The tendency for poor contact, straight arms, and locked elbows make it difficult to softly follow the horse’s motion.
 In an attempt to compensate for the rigid connection with the horse’s mouth, the rider tends to have loose fingers in an attempt to be soft.
 The result is contact with the horse’s mouth that feels like Morse Code.
-This is not contact that encourages the horse to reach for the bit.
+This does not contact that encourage the horse to reach for the bit.

 Exercises are recommended in addition to sitting more mindfully in the saddle to help give her postural muscles the stamina needed for riding and to reduce the tension that has built up over time in her back and shoulders.